 How to Get the Best Cheap California Car Insurance With a DUI

-Below are practical strategies for securing the lowest possible car insurance rates in California after a DUI, along with guidance on what to do if standard carriers deny you coverage.
+Use these strategies to secure the lowest car insurance rates in California after a DUI, even if standard carriers deny you coverage.

-Your required coverage increases significantly after a DUI in California, but adding extras like uninsured motorist, comprehensive, or collision protection may still make sense.
-Think about your income, daily driving patterns, and where you live when choosing add-ons.
+Your required coverage increases after a DUI in California, but adding extras like uninsured motorist, comprehensive or collision protection still makes sense.
+Consider your income, daily driving patterns and location when choosing add-ons.
 We also provide an auto insurance coverage needs calculator to help you get started.

 Check the average premiums for California drivers with a DUI background.
-Although most insurers don’t offer DUI-specific discounts, you can still save money through online quotes and signing up early.
-California also offers state-approved defensive driving courses under $30 that can reduce your premiums by up to 10%.
+Most insurers don't offer DUI-specific discounts, but you save money through online quotes and early enrollment.
+California also offers state-approved defensive driving courses under $30 that reduce your premiums by up to 10%.

-We’ve outlined some budget-friendly providers, but your best bet is to get quotes from several companies.
-Always ensure that each quote reflects the same coverage levels.
+We've outlined some budget-friendly providers, but get quotes from several companies.
+Ensure each quote reflects the same coverage levels.

-Drivers with a DUI in California can pay nearly $1,239 more annually than those without a DUI.
-Additionally, selecting a reliable, lower-value used vehicle can help lower your premiums.
+Drivers with a DUI in California pay nearly $1,239 more annually than those without a DUI.
+Selecting a reliable, lower-value used vehicle lowers your premiums.

-If your annual mileage is under 7,000 miles, a pay‑per‑mile insurance program could save you significant money.
-Usage-based insurance, which rewards good driving habits, may reduce your premiums by up to 40%, and manufacturer-backed insurance plans may offer unexpected savings.
+If your annual mileage is under 7,000 miles, a pay‑per‑mile insurance program saves you money.
+Usage-based insurance rewards good driving habits and reduces your premiums by up to 40%.
+Manufacturer-backed insurance plans offer unexpected savings.

 Cheap DUI Insurance in California: Bottom Line